chenxinli001/GCN-DE/README.md

-# Hierarchical Deep Network with Uncertainty aware Semi-supervised Learning for Vesse Segmentation (CBM 2021) ([Link](https://www.sciencedirect.com/science/article/pii/S0010482521008611))
+# Few-shot medical image segmentation using a global correlation network with discriminative embedding (CBM 2021) ([Link](https://www.sciencedirect.com/science/article/pii/S0010482521008611))

-A Pytorch Implementation of ''Hierarchical Deep Network with Uncertainty aware Semi-supervised Learning for Vesse Segmentation'', which is accepted by the jounal of Computers in Biology and Medicine.
+A Pytorch Implementation of ''Few-shot medical image segmentation using a global correlation network with discriminative embedding'', which is accepted by the jounal of Computers in Biology and Medicine.

 ## Requirements